rebus-ink/ink-API/activityDoc.md

   },
   target: {
     id: <publicationId>
+    type: 'Publication'
   }
 }
 ```

-object can contain the entire note object, as returned as a reply to the GET document route.
+object can contain the entire tag object, as returned as a reply to the GET document route.
 But only the id and the type are required.

-Similarly, target can contain the entire publication object, but only the id proeprty is required.
+target contains the id of the publication, as well as a property 'type' with value 'Publication' that indicates that the Tag is assigned to a Publication.

 Possible errors: